CleverCloud/documentation/content/doc/addons/keycloak.md

 ---
 type: docs
 title: Keycloak
-shortdesc: This add-on provides a Keycloak single sign-on and identity and access management (IAM) solution based on existing Clever Cloud services and taking advantage of the *Please open-it* experiences, our Keycloak expert partner.
+shortdesc: This add-on provides a one-click Keycloak single sign-on and identity and access management (IAM) solution based on existing Clever Cloud services and taking advantage of the *Please open-it* experiences, our Keycloak expert partner.
 tags:
 - addons
 keywords: